jakuboldziej/jakuboldziej/README.md

 - 👋 Hi, I’m @jakuboldziej
 - 👀 I’m interested in Python - Django, Sockets, Requests and more!
-- 🌱 I’m currently learning Python - Sockets
+- 🌱 I’m currently learning Javascript - Ajax
 - 💞️ I’m looking to collaborate on Python projects that require hard problem solving tasks
-- 📫 How to reach me: jakub.oldziej@wp.pl.
+- 📫 How to reach me: jakub.oldziej@wp.pl

 <!---
 jakuboldziej/jakuboldziej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.